 The updated Gmail will bring something called Confidential Mode.
 This new mode doesn’t mean your future emails will be hidden from certain recipients, but instead, emails will be erased from chosen inboxes after a certain period of time.

 The new email form will give you the option to set an expiration date, ranging from few days to years.
 Once that date comes along, the email will be unreadable by the recipient(s).
-Moreover, those people will be unable to copy, forward, download or print it.
-Of course, there is a loophole – the text could still be captured as a screenshot or as a picture.
+Moreover, those people will be unable to copy, forward, download, or print it.
+Of course, this won’t stop users from taking a picture of the text if they really wanted to save it.

-A time stamp is another method to make emails disappear (in case you haven’t notice, Google really has our backs here).
-In this case though, they will reappear at a given hour, at the top of the inbox.
-That’s helpful when you don’t have the time or the willingness to read an email but it’s still important enough to be skimmed through later.
+Another interesting feature is a time stamp that removes emails from your inbox temporarily.
+After the time period is up, it will return to the top of your inbox.
+This is helpful when you don’t have the time to read an email but it’s still important enough to be skimmed through later.